Land Bay: Burnette Rock

-A rock 45 m high high, lying 0.7 nmi northwest of Groves Island.
+A rock 45 m high, lying 0.7 nmi northwest of Groves Island.

 Named for Chief Warrant Officer Desmond Burnette, United States Army, helicopter pilot on the Marie Byrd Land Traverse, 1966-67.

 He was pilot of the first helicopter to land on this rock during the mapping control traverse with USGS topographic engineers.

 The name was suggested to US-ACAN by Charles E. Morrison, Jr., USGS who, with Burnette, Thomas Bray, USGS, and Sergeant Donald Bunner, United States Army, occupied and positioned this rock on December 4, 1966.